- If I have a disability, why can't I automatically receive the testing accommodations I want?

 Under the Americans with Disabilities Act Amendments Act (ADAAA), not every impairment is a disability.
 For an impairment to qualify as a disability under the ADAAA, it has to be "substantially limiting" to a major life activity (e.g., seeing, talking, hearing, learning, walking, etc.).
 Thus, having a disability or a diagnosis alone may not be sufficient to support the need for testing accommodations.
 The documentation needs to clearly establish that the functional limitations resulting from a disability significantly impact the way a person performs a major life activity, compared to the "average person," before an accommodation can be considered.

-- Why do test takers need to send in cognitive and achievement testing for disabilities such as ADHD or psychiatric disabilities?
+- Why is cognitive and achievement testing for disabilities such as ADHD or psychiatric disabilities sometimes needed?

 A disability or diagnosis alone, such as ADHD, obsessive-compulsive disorder or a generalized anxiety disorder, is not sufficient to support the need for testing accommodations.
 The ADAAA requires that the disability result in a substantial limitation to a major life activity.
 For ETS purposes, this means that the current functional impact of the disability on test taking must be clearly indicated.
 Objective cognitive tests that measure information processing, as well as memory, organizational and sequential thinking skills under both standard timing and extended-time conditions, can be very helpful in supporting the need for the requested accommodations.
-While the disability may not disappear over time, current academic achievement measures are necessary to determine whether the functional limitations in learning persist despite remediation, intervention or treatment.
+Results from objective cognitive tests are especially important in determining the need for 100% extended test time.
+While the disability may not disappear over time, current academic achievement measures may be necessary to determine whether the functional limitations in learning persist despite remediation, intervention or treatment.

 - What does complete disability documentation look like?